JoshuaLampert/DispersiveShallowWater.jl/README.md

 julia> Pkg.add(["OrdinaryDiffEq", "Plots"])
 ```
 The last command installs also the package "OrdinaryDiffEq.jl" used for time-integration and "Plots.jl" to visualize the results.
-If you want to use other SBP operators than the default operators that DispersiveShallowWater.jl uses, you also need SummationByPartsOperators.jl, which can be installed running
+If you want to use other SBP operators than the default operators that DispersiveShallowWater.jl uses, then you also need SummationByPartsOperators.jl, which can be installed running
 ```julia
 julia> Pkg.add("SummationByPartsOperators")
 ```